Man jumps in Yampa River to flee from ICE agents amid local searches

 How to reduce risk to yourself

 - Stay calm.
-Don’t run, argue, resist, or obstruct the officer, even if you believe your rights are being violated.
+Don’t run, argue, resist or obstruct the officer, even if you believe your rights are being violated.
 Keep your hands where police can see them.

 - Don’t lie about your status or provide false documents.